This is a continuation of Data Loader in Salesforce Part I in Data Management Salesforce.

 18 letter Id: This Id is used externally by salesforce for example when data is exported through Data Loader.
 This is made Case insensitive to match case insensitive platforms outside Salesforce.

-As for internal use, Salesforce deploys 15 letter Id: used in URL.
-This will be Case sensitive.
-Example .salesforce.com/0056g000062V3oa
+15 letter Id: As for internal use, Salesforce deploys 15 letter Ids as such used in the URL.
+This is Case sensitive.
+Example:salesforce.com/0056g000062V3oa

-While coding, within Salesforce, what digit ID I will get?
-15 Digit.
+11. While coding, within Salesforce, what digit ID I will get?

-Again to send data to Oracle, How to convert 15 digit ID to 18 digit ID?
-Using CASESAFEID(id) function.
+12. Again to send data to Oracle, How to convert 15 digit ID to 18 digit ID?

 This 0056g000062V3oa (case-sensitive) converts to 0056g000062V3oaKWs (case-insensitive).